pixlsus/website/src/articles/interview-chdk/index.md

 #### In which OS do these tools run?

-**waterwingz** CHDK is built using the <dfn>gcc</dfn> compiler so I guess the tools run on anything that supports that compiler - Windows and Linux for sure.
+**waterwingz** CHDK is built using the *gcc* compiler so I guess the tools run on anything that supports that compiler - Windows and Linux for sure.
 I do all my work under Linux although I have a laptop somewhere that runs the Windows tools.
 The autobuild server that rebuilds CHDK after each update and provides current downloads runs under Linux.
 And there are quite a few other tools that people have created, some of which are Windows only (or using Wine under Linux) and some of which are Java based and will run on Windows, Linux, or MacOS.

 **philmoz** I use MacOS for CHDK development.
 I also have a Linux VM I use for testing batch builds of the entire set of supported cameras, to make sure big changes don't break the autobuild server.

 **reyalp** I use Windows on my primary development system, but all the core CHDK tools and build process have supported Linux for as long as I've been involved.
-My normal CHDK development environment is MSYS shells and <dfn>gvim</dfn>.
+My normal CHDK development environment is MSYS shells and *gvim*.
 I also use Linux in VMs and a Raspberry Pi for some things.

 <figure>
 <img src='Garry.George.2.jpg' width='5472' height='3648' alt='Winchester Cathedral by Garry George'>